Lightning Fast Video Anomaly Detection via Adversarial Knowledge Distillation: Conclusion

 \section{Conclusion}

 In this paper, we introduced a novel teacher-student framework for anomaly detection in video, learning to detect anomalies by distilling knowledge from multiple highly accurate object-level teachers into a highly efficient student.
 Moreover, we proposed adversarial knowledge distillation in the context of anomaly detection, introducing an adversarial discriminator for each teacher.
-With our framework, we successfully trained an efficient convolutional transformer, obtaining a state-of-the-art speed versus performance trade-off.
-More precisely, we obtained an unprecedented speed of 1480 FPS, with a minimal performance decrease.
-In future work, we aim to further raise the accuracy of our student by introducing more teachers and tasks.
+Using our novel framework, we successfully trained an efficient convolutional transformer, obtaining a state-of-the-art speed versus performance trade-off.
+More precisely, we reached an unprecedented speed of 1480 FPS, with a minimal performance decrease.